cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 thought of as the previous version of a regulation, plus a series of Federal Register (FR) final rule notices.
 Each FR notice describes specific changes to the regulations: which can add, revise, move or delete individual paragraphs.
+Basically each FR notice is a diff of the new changes, to derive the regulation, you would have to apply the diff.

 For example:

 > Section 1026.32 is amended by: